Yen wobbles as traders process trade deal and political uncertainty

 "When there was trade and political uncertainty, clearly they weren't going to do anything.
 Of course we haven't sidestepped all the political uncertainty, and that's going to stop the BOJ from making any hasty decisions, but no one was expecting anything hasty anyway."

-Moves in other currencies were muted due to the uncertainty around tariffs, as well as doubts about how currencies would react even if there were any greater certainty.
+Moves in other currencies were pretty muted due to the uncertainty around tariffs, as well as doubts about how currencies would react even if there were there any greater certainty.

-The U.S. dollar had been one of the biggest losers since Trump announced sweeping tariffs on trading partners on April 2, weakness which continued as those duties were suspended to allow further negotiations, but which has steadied this month.
+The U.S. dollar has been one of the biggest losers since Trump announced sweeping tariffs on trading partners on April 2, weakness which continued as those duties were suspended to allow further negotiations, but which has petered out somewhat this month.

-The euro was last down 0.2% on the day at $1.1728, possibly helped by fading expectations of a collapse in global trade that would see flows out of the U.S. continue, but still near a four-year high it touched at the start of the month.
+The euro was last down 0.1% on the day at $1.1744 but still near a four-year high it touched at the start of the month.
+Sterling was up a touch at $1.1354.

 In contrast to the euro, European equities rallied on hopes the trade deal with Japan could pave the way for more deals, including with Europe.